Looking north from Sron A'Choire Ghairbh toward Loch Ness : its a wee bit windy ! |

 My copy of 1992 "The Munros" uses a slightly different similar calculation of

-4.5km per hour plus 10m per minute for climbing
+4.5km per hour plus 10m per minute for climbingbut the results turn out to be similar.

 A week in a cottage north of Fort William on a King family holiday spent most of the time doing jigsaws, child friendly walks and bike rides and trying to get motivated to go out an do a few hills.
 On the last day I set out a 3pm to do Sron a'Choire Ghairbh and Meall na Teanga which are just west of Loch Lochy.
 The time given by the book to the 1st summit was 3 hours 40 minutes and to the second was 4 hours and 40 minutes.
 The 1st half is on good path or forestry roads and the second part of the walk in is on rough track or no track with some peat bog hopping.
 I took the direct approach from the west up the steep nose, rather than from Carn Bhealach which was much rougher, but a fraction shorter.